DanielKilgallon/DannysDocumentation/AWS_Server_Documentation.md

 ## Setting Up Terraria Server On Linux
 First step, we want to download a library that allows us to use mono.
 Mono is an open implementation of Microsoft's .NET framework.
 This means that if an application is built on that framework, it can be run through mono.
-This allows us to run `.exe` files, even in linux environments.
+This allows us to run specific `.exe` files in linux environments.

 This was the only website I could find that had the `libpng15-1.5.28-2.fc26.x86_64.rpm` file ([link](archives.fedoraproject.org/pub/archive/fedora/linux/releases/26/Everything/x86_64/os/Packages/l/libpng15-1.5.28-2.fc26.x86_64.rpm)).
 If the link doesn't work anymore google for a new one.
 `wget archives.fedoraproject.org/pub/archive/fedora/linux/releases/26/Everything/x86_64/os/Packages/l/libpng15-1.5.28-2.fc26.x86_64.rpm`

-Install the library
+Install the library from the download
 `sudo yum install -y libpng15-1.5.28-2.fc26.x86_64.rpm`

-Remove the library
+Remove the download
 `sudo rm libpng15-1.5.28-2.fc26.x86_64.rpm`

 Now that we have the library,  we can install mono